Reed-Robotics-Club/rov-motor-driver/README.md

 1. Compile controller program and run from console

-2. Follow prompts to select the port that your board is connected to

-3. Select the small black window that appears
+2. Select the small black window that appears

-4. The arrow keys control pitch and yaw; W and S control forwards and backwards
+3. The arrow keys control pitch and yaw; W and S control forwards and backwards

-5. SHIFT increases speed while CONTROL reduces speed preserving yaw speed
+4. SHIFT increases speed while CONTROL reduces speed preserving yaw speed

-6. The small window will flash on each keypress and release
+5. The small window will flash on each keypress and release

 === License